GISLynx/Forrest-Fire-Hazard/README.md

 - <p>Excel</p>

 <h2>Metodology</h2>
-<p>The goal of this metodology  is to create cartography related to the risk of forrest fire in Hinojosa del Duque, Cordoba, Spain.
-To do so, I have created a model on ARCGIS Desktop using different variable based on <a href="https://www.juntadeandalucia.es/medioambiente/portal/landing-page-publicacion/-/asset_publisher/FytOUWH22K7t/content/plan-infoca.-un-plan-de-acci-c3-b3n-al-servicio-del-monte-mediterr-c3-a1neo-andaluz-2003-/20151">INFOCA PLAN</a></p>
+<p>The goal of this methodology  is to create cartography related to the risk of forest fire in Hinojosa del Duque, Cordoba, Spain.
+To do so, I have created a model on ArcGIS Desktop using different variables based on <a href="https://www.juntadeandalucia.es/medioambiente/portal/landing-page-publicacion/-/asset_publisher/FytOUWH22K7t/content/plan-infoca.-un-plan-de-acci-c3-b3n-al-servicio-del-monte-mediterr-c3-a1neo-andaluz-2003-/20151">INFOCA PLAN</a></p>

 <h3>hazard of forest fire</h3>

-<p align: "justify" >INFOCA PLAN describe the hazard in two different variables.
-The first one is related to the long term danger and the second one to short term.In this case I focused on the long term variables, those ones talks about the combustibility of the vegetation and the slope, which promote convective currents.
-For the vulnerability I created two variables based on two different point of view.
-The first one consist on the human value over monetary values of objects; houses, famrs, historical site, protected area, etc. At the end I used the data of the hazard and vulnerability to know the risk of forrest fires in Hinojosa del Duque. </p>
+<p align: "justify" >INFOCA Plan describes the risk of forest fires using two different variables.
+The first one is related to long-term danger and the second one to short-term danger.
+In this case, I focused on the long-term variables, which talk about the combustibility of the vegetation and the slope, which promote convective currents.
+For the vulnerability, I created two variables based on two different points of view.
+The first one consists of the human value over monetary values of objects, such as houses, farms, historical sites, protected areas, etc. In the end, I used the data on the hazard and vulnerability to determine the risk of forest fires in Hinojosa del Duque.. </p>

 <h2>Model walk-through and results:</h2>
 <b>Calculating forrest fire risk.</b>